U.S. – Japan Trade Agreement

 In October of 2018, the U.S. and Japan announced negotiations towards a potential U.S.-Japan FTA.
 Japan is the third largest economy in the world.
 Japan is the fourth largest importer of U.S. goods, and the fourth largest source of imports into the U.S.

 At the beginning of Trump’s Administration, the President withdrew the U.S. from the Trans-Pacific Partnership in which the U.S. and Japan were leaders.
 Japan took the lead in passing TPP in the remaining eleven countries, rebranding it the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP or TPP-11) and the TPP-11.
-The agreement is effective this year, and may eventually include other nations.
+The agreement is effective this as of 2019 and may eventually include other nations.

 Joint Statement of the United States and Japan

 The United States is a large supplier of chemicals, transportation equipment, and computer and electronic products to Japan.
 Japan is also one of the largest U.S. foreign markets for agricultural products.
 U.S. exports to Japan were $75.22 billion in 2018, making it the fourth largest export destination for the U.S. Imports from Japan to the United States were $142.4 billion, with transportation equipment accounting for 42.7%.